Apothecary closed May 15-July 1 — all orders placed in this window will ship by July 1

-I have experience with grief, digestive discomfort, painful + irregular menstruation, perimenopause, seasonal allergies, fatigue + deep exhaustion, disassociation, anxiety, depression, trauma, pain, insomnia, inflammation, low immunity, colds, infections, the emotional and physical heart, migraines and much more.
+I have experience with grief, the emotional and physical heart, digestive discomfort, fatigue + deep exhaustion, painful + irregular menstruation, perimenopause, seasonal allergies, disassociation, anxiety, depression, trauma, insomnia, inflammation, low immunity, colds, infections, migraines and much more.
 I also specialize in holding space for artists working on particularly taxing creative projects and helping them find balance, intention, and nourishment in their artistic practice.

 . . .

-I have extensive training as an energetic herbalist, priestess, flower essence practitioner, poet, and professor.
+I have extensive training as a clinical herbalist, flower essence practitioner, priestess, poet, and professor.

 I hold certificates from Brittany Nickerson of Thyme Herbal School where I was an advanced apprentice and trained in community herbalism and Ayurvedic healing modalities, Twin Star School of Herbal & Energetic Studies where I was trained by Lupo Passero, and I have studied Astrological Herbalism (reading patterns of wellness and dis-ease through your birth chart) by Sajah Popham of Evolutionary Herbalism.
 I studied holistic approaches to Lyme Disease at the CommonWealth Center for Holistic Herbalism.
 And I have extensive practitioner skills training from Karyn Sanders and Sarah Holmes of Blue Otter School of Herbal Medicine.